shwlee/coin-challenger/resources/README.en.md

 The log file contains the following information:

 ```
-turn = The turn number in which the player's MoveNext() was called.
+turn = The number of times the player's MoveNext() has been called in the game (indicates which turn it is)
 position = The starting position of the player.
 map = The map information at the time the turn was called.
 current = The current position of the player during that turn.